SudoTraceRoute/wifi-radar-mapping/2D_wifi_radar_map/readme.md

 - Needless to say, he has ignored my instructions, and every time he would finally "100% undrestood what to do" his resources would get blocked, and response would be "at the moment I cant perform advanced data analysis".
 - Although it was only about a graphical adjustment of the signals dots on the map, not to perform any data filtering etc..
-- So I just gave up on talking with him and decided to upload the images anyway...